Closing Your Inground Pool

 Before you winterize

-- Pool must be thoroughly vacuumed and cleaned.
+- The pool must be thoroughly vacuumed and cleaned.
 Dirt and debris left in the pool over long periods of inactivity can cause staining and be much harder to clean in the spring.

 - Chlorinated pools must be shocked with a heavy dose of shock and the proper size winterizing kit used.